TL;DR

 - Affordability: As the insurer's risk reduces over time, premiums are significantly lower than for a level term policy.
 This makes essential mortgage protection accessible to more people.

-- Peace of Mind for Homeowners: It guarantees that your family will be able to stay in their home without the burden of mortgage repayments.
+- Peace of Mind for Homeowners (illustrative): It may help provide that your family will be able to stay in their home without the burden of mortgage repayments.
 Given that the outstanding value of residential mortgages in the UK stood at £1.67 trillion at the end of 2023 (UK Finance), this is a critical form of protection.

 Cons of Decreasing Term Insurance

 - Limited Scope: It is designed for one job: covering a reducing debt.
-The decreasing payout means it’s not suitable for general family protection or replacing an income in the later years of the policy.
+The decreasing claim payment means it’s not suitable for general family protection or replacing an income in the later years of the policy.

 - Potential Mismatch: While policies are designed to clear the mortgage, if your mortgage interest rate changes significantly, there could be a small shortfall or surplus.
-However, most modern policies are calculated to ensure the mortgage capital is always covered.
+However, most modern policies are calculated to help support the mortgage capital is typically covered.

 Who is Decreasing Term Best For?